-- Stir the honey/herb mixture over medium high heat until it reaches 300 degrees.
-If you don't have a candy thermometer, this usually takes about 30 minutes and can be tested by dropping a drop of the mixture in to ice water to see if it immediately hardens.
-It should harden to the point that it breaks if dropped on the counter.
+- Add the honey and heat over medium-high heat until it reaches 300°F. If you don’t have a candy thermometer, this usually takes about 30 minutes and can be tested by dropping a drop of the mixture into ice water to see if it immediately hardens.
+It should harden to the point that the drop breaks if dropped on the counter.
 You can also tell because the mixture will start to foam and separate.
-At this point, it is vital to remove it from the heat quickly so it does not burn.
+At this point, it is important to remove it from the heat quickly so it does not burn.

-- Pour into candy molds, or pour into a large baking sheet that has been greased with coconut oil or that has a silicon baking mat on it.
+- Pour the mixture into candy molds, or pour onto a large baking sheet that has been greased with coconut oil or that has a silicon baking mat on it.

-- Let cool until it can be touched and molded and immediately and quickly form into lozenges with your hands (you might need help to do this quickly enough).
+- If you are not using molds, you will need to form the mixture into cough drops by hand.
+Let it cool until it is cool enough to touch without being burned and immediately and quickly form it into lozenges with your hands (you might need help to do this quickly enough).

-- Put finished cough drops/lozenges on a silicon mat or piece of parchment paper to cool.
+- Put the finished cough drops/lozenges on a silicon mat or piece of parchment paper to cool.

-- When completely cool, I toss in a mixture of powdered slippery elm and stevia to keep from getting sticky in humidity.
+- When completely cool, I toss the cough drops in a mixture of powdered slippery elm and stevia to prevent them from getting sticky in humidity.